 In the video below you can see the Ares’ fire pattern, which sways back and forth from left to right as you empty the clip.
 This happens whether you’re shooting from the hip or aiming down the sights, so if you do open it up and go full auto, be sure to keep a steady hand and pull down slightly on your mouse as you fire to counter the recoil.

-At only 1,600 credits, the humble Ares is what we call a ‘transition weapon’, meaning it can be purchased as a follow-up to pistol rounds before teams have the opportunity to full-buy.
+At only 1,550 credits, the humble Ares is what we call a ‘transition weapon,’ meaning it can be purchased as a follow-up to pistol rounds before teams have the opportunity to full-buy.
 Don’t be shy to buy into it, but also recognize the consequences of losing that round.

 The machine gun can handle itself just fine during Attacking rounds, but it’s on Defense that the weapon really shines.
 Its wall penetration paired with the scouting ability of Agents like Sova makes it possible to hold doorways and key choke points without ever putting yourself directly in the enemy line of fire.

-You’ll usually find yourself choosing between the Spectre and the Ares, since both weapons will set you back 1,600 credits, and are both good alternatives when your team is on a half-buy round or worse.
+You’ll usually find yourself choosing between the Spectre and the Ares, since both weapons will set you back around the same amount (1,600 for the Spectre, 1,550 for the Ares), and are both good alternatives when your team is on a half-buy round or worse.